 Thank you for your interest in Marshall University’s study abroad programs.
-We have received your Online Request Form and one of our study abroad advisors will be emailing you soon to set up a meeting to discuss your study abroad plans.
-We are located in the Center for International Programs, Old Main 320.
+We have received your Online Request Form and will be emailing you soon to set up a meeting to discuss your study abroad plans.
+We are located in the Study Abroad Office, Old Main 321.

 We look forward to advising you soon.

 Interim Coordinator of Study Abroad and Global Exchange